sirrazor05/cloud/data_analyst/python_fundamentals.md

 ### SQL & API Support
 Python can connect to databases and extract data using SQL queries or APIs.

-# 2. List in Python
+# 2. Lists in Python

 ### Definition